MXR M81 Bass Preamp

-The Ampeg Classic has a volume control plus a 3 band EQ stack.
-The stand out feature of this pedal is the ultra hi and ultra lo circuits, which basically shifts the entire dynamic range up or down.
-It really lets you fine tune your EQ settings and get that precise tone you want.
+The Ampeg Classic has a volume control plus a 3-band EQ stack.
+The stand-out feature of this pedal is the ultra hi and ultra lo circuits, which basically shift the entire dynamic range up or down.
+It really lets you fine-tune your EQ settings and get that precise tone you want.

 Unfortunately, the Ampeg Classic definitely comes with its fair share of problems as well.
 First of all, there is no DI, so if you are looking for a DI box plus preamp, you are out of luck.
 Also, the volume or gain control is a bit weak and you end up having to turn it at least 75% up to go beyond parity.
 However, it still pushes a power amp pretty easily.